omankz/Hermes-Agent---Claude-Cowork---Notion---Obsidian/README-en.md

     style PC fill:#0d1117,stroke:#60a5fa,stroke-width:1px,color:#60a5fa
 ```

-> **Local-First Principle:** All inference, memory, and wiki operations run on the RPi5 with zero cloud dependency.
-Claude Cowork and Notion are used only for tasks that require a GUI interface or team collaboration.
+> **Local-First Principle:** All inference, memory, and wiki operations run on the RPi5 with zero cloud dependency. **Zotero** acts as the literature intake gateway: Claude Cowork reviews the Zotero library and distributes to Obsidian (`raw/`) and Notion (Paper Library).
+Hermes then ingests from Obsidian as usual.

 ---